OctopusDeploy/ASP.NET-Deployment-Book/manuscript/30-build.md

 Remember that DNX applications don't simply run - they have to be run by `DNX.exe`. `DNX.exe` must either be bundled with your application (which is why we pass `--runtime active`), or available on the PATH environment variable.
 As a developer, you have a version of DNX in your path already, but your production server won't.

+I> #### Active runtime?
 I> The active runtime is defined as a per-user environment variable.
 You can change the current runtime using `dnvm`, the .NET version manager.
+It's worth keeping this in mind - sometimes your active runtime will be different to what you might expect.

 ## To compile, or not to compile